MoriamAkterSwarna/ts-mongoose-assignment/README.md

+# Setup project and Run on locally

+## Full Process

 1. **Step 1:** Create a new folder for the project and open it in VS Code. run on terminal `npm init -y` create package.json file.
 2. **Step2:**